massimo-nocentini/massimo-nocentini.github.io/index.md

+# Massimo Nocentini
+<a href="mailto:Massimo Nocentini <massimo.nocentini@gmail.com>">massimo.nocentini@gmail.com</a><br>
+*May 2, 2020.*

 <p>This site is a collection of Massimo Nocentini's papers, notes, memos and source code.</p>

 ## Education

-- PhD degree in Mathematics, Computer Science and Statistics, thesis title <em>An algebraic and combinatorial study of some infinite sequences of numbers supported by symbolic and logic computation</em>, advised by <a href="http://local.disia.unifi.it/merlini/">prof. Donatella Merlini</a> and affiliated to the Dipartimento di Statistica, Informatica e Applicazioni ([DiSIA](https://www.disia.unifi.it/)), University of Florence, from 2015 to 2019.
+- PhD degree in Mathematics, Computer Science and Statistics, thesis title *An algebraic and combinatorial study of some infinite sequences of numbers supported by symbolic and logic computation*, advised by <a href="http://local.disia.unifi.it/merlini/">prof. Donatella Merlini</a> and affiliated to the Dipartimento di Statistica, Informatica e Applicazioni ([DiSIA](https://www.disia.unifi.it/)), University of Florence, from 2015 to 2019.

 <ul>
-        <li>Master Laurea degree in Computer Science, voting 110/110 cum laude, thesis title <em>Patterns in Riordan arrays</em>,
+        <li>Master Laurea degree in Computer Science, voting 110/110 cum laude, thesis title *Patterns in Riordan arrays*,
             supervised by prof. Donatella Merlini, University of Florence, 2015.</li>
-        <li>Laurea degree in Computer Science, voting 110/110, thesis title <em>Analysis of metabolic networks based on connection properties</em>,
+        <li>Laurea degree in Computer Science, voting 110/110, thesis title *Analysis of metabolic networks based on connection properties*,
             supervised by <a href="https://www.pilucrescenzi.it/">prof. Pierluigi Crescenzi</a>, University of Florence, 2012.</li>
         <li>Maturity exam on Computer Science, voting 100/100, Meucci Technical Institute, ABACUS project, Florence, 2005.</li>
 	</ul>